 Amy Thunig (Australian)

 Dr Amy Thunig (B.Arts, M.Teach, PhD) is a Gomeroi/Gamilaroi/Kamilaroi yinarr and mother who resides on Awabakal Country.
-A full-time academic in the field of education, Amy is also an author, with her first book Tell Me Again released in November 2022 via UQP.
+A full-time academic in the field of education, Amy is also an author, with their first book Tell Me Again released in November 2022 via UQP.
 Amy is a Director at Story Factory in Redfern, contributes on various committees and councils including the AECG, and is a media commentator and panellist, regularly appearing on television programs such as ABC's The Drum.

 Ghassan Hage (Australian)